 Bartaula B, Shah B, Bhurtel N, Sharma SK, 2018.
 Acute kidney injury due to Russell’s viper envenomation: first documented case in Nepal.
 J Adv Intern Med 7: 45–46.

 Pandey DP, Ghimire A, Shrestha BR, 2019.
 Retrospective documentation of a confirmed white-lipped green pit viper (Trimeresurus albolabris Gray, 1842) bite in the South-central hills of Nepal.
 Wilderness Environ Med 30: 79–85.

 Maduwage K, Isbister GK, 2014.
 Current treatment for venom-induced consumption coagulopathy resulting from snakebite.
 PLoS Negl Trop Dis 8: e3220.

 Pongpit J, Limpawittayakul P, Juntiang J, Akkawat B, Rojnuckarin P, 2012.
 The role of prothrombin time (PT) in evaluating green pit viper (Cryptelytrops sp) bitten patients.
 Trans R Soc Trop Med Hyg 106: 415–418.

 Isbister GK, Duffull SB, Brown SGA, 2009.
 Failure of antivenom to improve recovery in Australian snakebite coagulopathy.
 QJM 102: 563–568.

-Sharma SK 2019.
+Sharma SK et al. 2019.
 Acute severe anaphylaxis in Nepali patients with neurotoxic snakebite envenoming treated with the VINS polyvalent antivenom.
 J Trop Med 2019: 2689171.